TelenorStartIoT/tutorials/07-thingy-program/README.md

 ### 4.1 Flash Thingy:91

 Use the nRF Connect Programmer desktop application to flash Thingy:91 in MCUboot mode with the `app_signed.hex` file.
-You can follow the [/tutorials/thingy91-flash-with-new-code-hex/](Flash your Thingy:91 with New Firmware (pre-compiled .hex file)) tutorial for instructions.
+You can follow the [Flash your Thingy:91 with New Firmware (pre-compiled .hex file)](/tutorials/thingy91-flash-with-new-code-hex/) tutorial for instructions.

 ### 4.2 Flash nRF9160 DK